 Anyone that is in a road traffic accident that was not their own fault is entitled to claim compensation if they suffer injuries serious enough to need medical attention.
 Providing the accident happened no more than three years ago, the easiest way to achieve this is to contact Accident Advice Helpline, the experts in making personal injury claims.

-Call Accident Advice Helpline free on 0800 689 0500 from a landline or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim for compensation.
+Call Accident Advice Helpline today on 0800 689 0500 from a landline or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim for compensation.